MAT-IN1105 – Programming, Modelling and Computations

 Schedule, syllabus and examination date

-- be able to formulate a problem mathematically and solve it by analytic or numerical methods
+- have the ability to formulate a problem mathematically and solve it by analytic or numerical methods

-- be able to outline programs and algorithms from a mathematical problem
+- have the ability to outline programs and algorithms from a mathematical problem

-- be able to carry out proof by induction and simulation of difference equations
+- have the ability to carry out proof by induction and simulation of difference equations

-- be able to approximate functions by Taylor polynomials
+- have the ability to approximate functions by Taylor polynomials

-- be able to solve differential equations, both by formulas and approximately by numerical methods
+- have the ability to solve differential equations, both by formulas and approximately by numerical methods

-- be able to use error estimates to understand and check the error in numerical estimations
+- have the ability to use error estimates to understand and check the error in numerical estimations.

 To take this course you must have been enrolled in one of the following study programs: